ElderLab-York-University/cstrack/README.md

 ## Testing

-Download the [pre-trained model](https://yuoffice.sharepoint.com/:u:/s/LE-SENTRYnet/ERMGgpNYk6FPgeEBu_QScP8BWn8YIkby_WSuIJQSVmy1Yw?e=kn1G71) and save it to `CSTrack/weights`.
+Download the [pre-trained model](https://yuoffice.sharepoint.com/:u:/s/LE-SENTRYnet/ERMGgpNYk6FPgeEBu_QScP8BWn8YIkby_WSuIJQSVmy1Yw?e=kn1G71) and save it to `cfg/`.

-Download the [MOT-16](https://motchallenge.net/data/MOT16/) dataset and save it to `CSTrack/dataset`.
+Download the [MOT-16](https://motchallenge.net/data/MOT16/) dataset archive and extract it to `data/MOT16/`.

-Open a prompt to `CSTrack/tracking` and enter the command below:
+Open a prompt to the repository root and enter the command below:

-    python test_cstrack.py --test_mot16 True
+    python scripts/test_cstrack.py

 ## See Also